maxcelant/blog/content/books/operating-systems-three-easy-pieces.md

 C system calls are handwritten in Assembly.
 They need to carefully handle the process arguments, return values and the hardware specific trap instruction.

+>[!bug] Kernel Stack
+>The kernel stack is nothing more than a reserved per process memory space for kernel specific bookkeeping.
+When we trap into kernel mode, the CPU will push specific process information onto the kernel stack like the PC, user stack pointer, etc.

 When a trap instruction is triggered, important process information is pushed onto the kernel stack (like program counter, flags, etc) for the duration of the kernel mode, once return-from-trap is called, those get popped off the stack.

->[!tip]
+>[!hint]
 >Think of it like a trapdoor to another control mode.

 The OS sets up a **trap table** at boot time and tells the CPU its location so that it can tell the hardware which code to run when a specific trap is called using a **trap handler**, which are just special instructions.

-> [!tip]
+> [!hint]
 > We can think of what the OS is doing as "baby-proofing" the room to ensure the user doesn't do anything it shouldn't.

-Think of the trap table as a key-value store where the key is a the trap number and the value is a function pointer to the trap handler.
+Think of the trap table as a key-value store, where the key is a the trap number and the value is a function pointer to the trap handler.

 Programs are interrupted intermittently so that the OS can regain control and do what it wants, like give control to another process.
 Each process gets its own kernel stack.
 When context switching, we save critical data of one process into its kernel stack, then move the CPU stack pointer the new processes kernel stack.